 You will also learn about topics specific to healthcare science:

-• understanding the healthcare science sector
+• understanding the healthcare sector

 • further knowledge of human anatomy and physiology, diseases and disorders, genomics and medical physics